Toyota AE86: Motorsports

 In 1986 and 1987, Chris Hodgetts won the British Touring Car Championship (BTCC), beating the V8 Rover SD1's, Ford Sierra Cosworth's and BMW 3 Series (E30) M3's two years running for an overall points victory driving an AE86 for Toyota (GB) PLC and his own race prep team CHMS.

+Five different teams won eight of eleven races in Division 1 class in the 1987 World Touring Car Championship (WTCC).
+However, none of these teams were eligible to score championship points.
+The Corolla GT also successfully dominated its class in European endurance races like the Spa 24 Hours and Nürburgring 24 Hours throughout the 1980s.

+From 1985 to 1988, the Corolla Levin participated in Division 1 of the All Japan Touring Car Championship (JTC).
+Kaoru Hoshino, from the Trampio Levin team, won the 1985 Division 1 class championship and placed third overall with two wins and two second-place finishes.
+In the following seasons, the AE86 faced a fierce battle from the Civic Si and was also overshadowed by the more competitive front-wheel drive AE82 Corolla FX-GT.
 The semi-factory supported Kraft team entered a spaceframe Trueno in the JGTC for the GT300 regulations in 1999.
 The Trueno used a Dallara F3 chassis and was powered with a 3S-GTE engine that came from a SW20 MR2 Turbo that produces about 300 hp.
 Despite being popular with the fans, the car had minor success and was abandoned from use halfway through the 2001 season when the AE86 burst into flames during the third round of the season at Sugo.
 Kraft subsequently replaced it with the newly-delivered Toyota MR-S.

+The Toyota Team Australia (TAA)-prepared AE86s dominated the under 2.0 L class in the Australian Touring Car Championship, the Australian Endurance Championship, and the Australian 2.0 Litre Touring Car Championship from 1985 to 1986.
+TTA secured five class titles across those championships: four by John Smith and one by Mike Quinn in the 1986 Australian Endurance Championship.
+The AE86 was also highly successful at the Bathurst 1000, although its victories were mostly against other AE86s and the front-wheel drive AE82.
+The TTA AE86s secured class victories in 1985, 1986 and 1988.
+Following their success, privateer teams running the local market Sprinter liftback model also achieved victories: Bob Holden Motors won in 1987, Phoenix Motorsport in 1990, and Speedtech Motorsport in 1991.